 If you are setting out with a spouse/partner and perhaps family, consider some 'how to' basics.
 These could include how to quickly drop sails, make a VHF call, especially a MAYDAY call, how to operate the engine, how to do a Man Overboard procedure (it could be you in the water), how to do some basic emergency first aid and how to figure out where you are.

-As important as it is to learn these skills, it is just as important to practise them Develop a set of Standard Operating Procedures (SOP's) and then stick to them.
+As important as it is to learn these skills, it is just as important to practice them Develop a set of Standard Operating Procedures (SOP's) and then stick to them.
 Develop checklists and use them.
 They will ensure that you don't overlook something.
 (As a Coast Guard auxiliarist, I have lived with checklists and believe in their usefulness.)
 Develop checklists for major 'events' such as pre-departure, engine checks, closing up your boat, etc. They can be as simple as a set of cards or they can be designated pages in your log book.
 And then, use them.

 Along with checklists, develop procedure lists.
 What will you do if there is a fire on board/ man overboard?, etc. After developing these, practice them.